Creating a bot with Azure Bot Service and creating a bot locally are independent, parallel ways to create a bot.

 Yeoman prompts you for some information with which to create your bot.
 For this tutorial, use the default values.

-Thanks to the template, your project contains all of the code that's necessary to create the bot in this quickstart.
-You won't actually need to write any additional code.
+Thanks to the template, your project contains all the code that's necessary to create the bot in this quickstart.
+You don't need any additional code to test your bot.

 Start your bot